schmunk42/yii2-giiant/README.md

     ./yii giiant-batch --tables=profile,social_account,user,token

 It will process the given tables, for more details see `./yii help giiant-batch`.
+See the [Sakila example](docs/generate-sakila-backend.md) for a detailed example.

 Features